connordbrown/phase-4-project/README.md

 - *Home.jsx* - displays list of posts, list of users, and login/logout feature
 - *PostInfo.jsx* - displays specific post and associated comments
 - *SignUp.jsx* - contains form for creating a new user

-**server:**

-- *instance* - contains app.db, the SQLite database used to run the API
-- *migrations* - contains the Flask migration versions of app.db and associated files
-- *app.py* - main server program; contains CRUD methods for the API endpoints for each database model: User, Post, Comment
-- *config.py* - contains configuration for the entire Flask back end
-- *models.py* - contains the models, relationships, and validations for each table in app.db
-- *seed.py* - clears the database, then seeds it with sample data

 ## Operation